-A. To use the phrase -South Georgia State College when referring to its chapter or club.

-B. To use college facilities and equipment subject to the Board of Regents' Policies and to college regulations governing the use of facilities and equipment and to reasonable scheduling and clearance of particular facilities.

-C. To be eligible to receive student activity monies subject to the Board of Regents' policies and to College regulations governing allocations of student activity fees.
+- A. To use the name of the institution ("South Georgia State College") when referring to its' organization. - B. To use college facilities and equipment subject to the Board of Regents' Policies and to college regulations governing the use of facilities and equipment and to reasonable scheduling and clearance of particular facilities. - C. To be eligible to receive student activity monies subject to the Board of Regents' policies and to College regulations governing allocations of student activity fees.